Hierarchical Latent Structures in Data Generation Process Unify Mechanistic Phenomena across Scale: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we seek to unify the development of three mechanistic phenomena, namely induction heads, function vectors, and Hydra effect, under the lens of data generation process and optimization dynamics.
-We identify that hierarchical latent structure in the data generation process can be indicated as a sufficient condition for all three phenomena.
+In this work, we seek to unify the development of three mechanistic phenomena, namely induction heads, function vectors, and the Hydra effect, under the lens of the data generation process and optimization dynamics.
+We identify that hierarchical latent structure in the data generation process can be indicated as a major driver for all three phenomena.
 Such unification of phenomena that on the surface look very different from each other can be a stepping stone towards building a more robust understanding of language models.
 To facilitate a forward-moving discourse, we now highlight the overarching implications of our work.

-{\bf Compositionality and emergence.} All three phenomena investigated in this work demonstrate \textit{emergent optimization}~\citep{lubana2024percolationmodelemergenceanalyzing, NEURIPS2023_9d0f188c} --- a drastic jump from a near-zero to a near-maximum value.
-Very often this behavior is associated with \textit{phase shift}.
-Such drastic dynamics have been linked to the compositionality of the associated computation~\citep{arora2023theoryemergencecomplexskills, lubana2024percolationmodelemergenceanalyzing}.
-This can be linked to learning hierarchical structures as well, both conceptually and empirically.
-It is natural to assume that the model's estimation of the posterior belief over shallower latents needs to be composed for the subsequent estimation of deeper latents.
-This is evident in the internalized hierarchy as we show in Section~\ref{subsec::internal_hierarchy}.

-{\bf Geometry of hierarchy.} How hierarchical latents are organized within the representation space of the model is an immediate consequence of our findings.
-A natural candidate would be negative-curvature or hyperbolic manifolds~\cite{NIPS2017_59dfa2df}.
-In the context of BERT-like masked language models, the existence of an implicit hyperbolic manifold has been indicated~\citep{DBLP:conf/iclr/ChenFXXTCJ21}.
-However, there is no widely accepted proof that standard pretrained Transformer-based LMs internally learn a hyperbolic manifold without any externally imposed geometric modeling.
-The foundational role of hierarchical structure that we show, along with \citet{hu-etal-2025-circuits}, begs further attention to this question: can introducing geometric priors, such as~\citep{patil2025hyperboliclargelanguagemodels, DBLP:conf/kdd/0001VZ0KY24, patil2025hierarchicalmambameetshyperbolic}, lead to more efficient language models?

 {\bf Redundancy, interpretability, alignment.} Our theoretical results establish a strong connection between hierarchical structures in the data generation process and redundant distribution of predictive power in the model.
 Scaling model size and complex reasoning over increasing hierarchical structures, both being the stairway to powerful model, positively reinforce computation in redundancy.
-This makes intervention-based interpretability (ablate a variable and record its effect) extremely challenging.
+This makes intervention-based interpretability (ablate a variable and record its effect) extremely challenging~\citep{DBLP:journals/corr/abs-2602-07930}.
 This extends to safety alignment as well: unless an alignment method can replace \textit{all} possible realizations of a harmful capability, the model will remain misaligned.
-This calls for a newer paradigm of mechanistic interpretability.